GabrielMalone/mobile_app_hw1/README.md

 Like regular black jack but you draw one card at a time.
 You may bet after each hit.
-If you next move is a stay, any bet made prior to that move does not count.
+If you next move is a stay, any bet made just prior to that move does not count.

 In addition you have the following stat options:
     1 - Smarts.
 The smarter you are the better at calculating the odds that the next hit would lead to a bust.